-(Yeah, I know that Katniss is super capable and less useless than me, but she usually uses those abilities to put others before herself -- she needs someone to make sure she's taken care of, too.)
+(Yeah, I know that Katniss is super capable and more competent than me, but she usually uses those abilities to put others before herself.
+She needs someone to make sure she’s taken care of, too!)

 Peeeeeta!
-(Like there was ever any doubt.
-Though I was surprised that I could consider anyone else for longer than a heroin heartbeat.)
+Like there was ever any doubt.
+Though I was surprised that I could consider anyone else for longer than a hummingbird heartbeat.

-Katniss, you're awesome and kick-ass and RAWR RAWR GIRL POWER Arrow Spice and all that, but lady, you're just not a very good girlfriend or wife.
-All Peeta wants to do is love you and take care of you -- WHY WON'T YOU LET HIM!?
-(And then once you did, why did you only reluctantly have his babies, when there are so many of us that are willing!?
-You know, if he wasn't a fictional teenage baker.
+Katniss, you’re awesome and kick-ass and RAWR RAWR GIRL POWER Arrow Spice and all that, but lady, you’re just not a very good girlfriend or wife.
+All Peeta wants to do is love you and take care of you — WHY WON’T YOU LET HIM!?
+(Especially when there are so many of us that are willing!?
+You know, if he wasn’t a fictional teenage baker.
 Minor obstacle.)